Functional dyspepsia: Treatment

 Treatment for functional dyspepsia involves addressing the predominant symptom or symptoms with a realistic discussion of the limitations of available therapies to manage expectations, as well as providing reassurance that there is no structural cause for the symptoms and an explanation of the pathophysiology and natural history of the disorder.

 For individuals with functional dyspepsia who are infected, H. pylori eradication treatment is recommended in all guidelines because it can potentially alleviate symptoms and reduce the risk of developing stomach cancer and peptic ulcers.

 Although they haven't been thoroughly investigated, dietary and lifestyle changes are typically advised.
 It makes sense to advise patients to eat smaller, more frequent meals and to steer clear of foods that worsen their symptoms.
 Eating less fattening meals may be advised because the duodenum's lipid content increases the stomach's mechanosensitivity.
 Although there is no proof connecting coffee and spicy meals high in capsaicin to symptoms, they are generally avoided.

 Prokinetic medications are effective in treating functional dyspepsia by stimulating the contractions of the stomach's smooth muscle and have been suggested as initial treatments for PDS.
-Prokinetics include agonists of the 5-HT receptor 4 (5-HT4), antagonists of the D(2) dopamine receptor, and agonists of the motilin receptor, such erythromycin.
+Prokinetics include agonists of the 5-HT_{4} receptor, antagonists of the D_{2} dopamine receptor, and agonists of the motilin receptor, such erythromycin.
 There aren't many high-quality trials and there's frequently little evidence in the literature supporting their symptomatic benefit.

-5-HT1A agonists, muscarinic auto-receptor antagonists, and acetylcholinesterase inhibitors, such as acotiamide, can all target impaired stomach accommodation.
-Research has demonstrated that the 5-HT1A agonists buspirone, tandospirone, and acotiamide are beneficial for PDS symptoms.
+5-HT_{1A} agonists, autoreceptor muscarinic antagonists, and acetylcholinesterase inhibitors, such as acotiamide, can all target impaired stomach accommodation.
+Research has demonstrated that the 5-HT_{1A} agonists buspirone, tandospirone, and acotiamide are beneficial for PDS symptoms.

 Numerous investigations have assessed centrally acting neuromodulators in the context of functional dyspepsia.
 Its reasoning stems from the common occurrence of psychiatric comorbidity and the theory that visceral hypersensitivity may react to centrally active neuromodulators and play a role in the development of symptoms.
 These medications are most likely the most helpful for EPS.
-However, similar to 5-HT1A agonists that act on stomach accommodation, they may also have therapeutic effects in PDS through their effects on gastrointestinal motility.
+However, similar to 5-HT_{1A} agonists that act on stomach accommodation, they may also have therapeutic effects in PDS through their effects on gastrointestinal motility.
 When administered at a modest dosage in the evening, the antidepressant mirtazapine has demonstrated effectiveness in treating early satiety and nausea in individuals with functional dyspepsia who have lost weight and do not exhibit clinically significant co-occurring depression or anxiety.

 The most widely utilized first-line therapy for functional dyspepsia is inhibition of acid secretion.
 The results indicate that gastro-esophageal reflux disease is the principal indication, as response rates are highest (up to 45%) in patients with associated heartburn.
 Compared to people with PDS, those with EPS are more likely to respond.